 SOCI 20001.
 Sociological Methods.
-This course provides an introduction to the philosophy and practice of social research.
-Working from the idea that the research process is fundamentally a critical dialogue, we begin by exploring questions of causality and the epistemology of social research.
-Then we turn to examine the basic practices that are a component of all methods of social research through an examination of some of the predominant methods in sociological practice, including interviews, ethnography, surveys, and historical research.
-Students will spend the quarter working on a series of assignments that will culminate in a research proposal for their B.A. thesis.
+This course introduces the philosophy and practice of social research.
+Working from the idea that the research process is fundamentally a critical dialogue, we first explore questions of causality and the epistemology of social research.
+We then study the basic practices that are a component of all methods of social research through an in-depth examination of interviews, ethnography, surveys, and archival research.
+Students spend the quarter working on a series of assignments that culminates in a research proposal for the BA thesis.